Is it normal for a newborn to have a fever?

 Fever in newborns may be due to: InfectionFever is a normal response to infection in adults, but only about half of newborns with an infection have a fever.
 Some, especially premature babies, may have a lowered body temperature with infection or other signs such as a change in behavior, feeding, or color.

-When should you worry about infant fever?
+When should I be worried about my newborns fever?

 Fever.
 If your baby is younger than 3 months old, contact the doctor for any fever.
 If your baby is 3 to 6 months old and has a temperature up to 102 F (38.9 C) and seems sick or has a temperature higher than 102 F (38.9 C), contact the doctor.